a-artola/final-project-FD/README.md

-# Final Project: Food Desserts
+# Final Project: Food Deserts

 ## Question:
 “Food Desert” is a long-lasting issue in metropolitans and has attracted much attention because the poor local food environment might deteriorate health status of local people.
 Both the growth of large supermarkets in outskirts and the economic segregation led to limited access to healthy food in inner cities.
 And a diet with less nutrition provided by not large supermarkets but fast food restaurants could make health outcomes poor.